 About half of people who experience one episode of major depression will experience at least one more episode later in life.
-Many of those people will experience multiple episodes of depression throughout their lives, especially if it goes untreated.
+Many of those people will experience multiple episodes of depression throughout their lives.
+Especially if their depression goes untreated.

 Persistent depressive disorder (PDD)

-Persistent depressive disorder is less severe than major depression, but it lasts longer.
-People with persistent depressive disorder experience symptoms of depression most days for at least two years, but don’t experience a major depressive episode during that time.
-If you have persistent depressive disorder, you may have been depressed for so long that you have a hard time even remembering what it’s like to not be depressed!
+Persistent depressive disorder (PDD) is less severe than major depression, but it lasts longer.
+People with persistent depressive disorder experience depression symptoms most days for at least two years.
+But they don’t experience a major depressive episode during that time.
+If you have PDD, you may have been depressed for so long that you have a hard time even remembering what it’s like to not be depressed!

-Persistent depressive disorder used to be called dysthymia, and you can still find a lot of information about it online by searching for “dysthymia.”
+Persistent depressive disorder used to be called dysthymia.
+And you can still find a lot of information about it online by searching “dysthymia.”

 Seasonal affective disorder (SAD)

 Many people’s moods are affected by the seasons.
-When people experience more symptoms of depression during one part of the year, this is called seasonal affective disorder.
+When people experience more symptoms of depression during one part of the year, this is called seasonal affective disorder (SAD).
 Most people who have seasonal affective disorder get depressed in the winter, but a few people actually get more depressed in the summer.
 Treatment might include light therapy or vitamin D for winter SAD and therapy or medication for summer SAD.